BY PASTOR T. O. BANSO

 12. Avoid emotional decision-making, especially on serious matters.
 Studies have shown that emotions influence decision-making.
 But we must not allow our emotions to make our decisions, especially on major issues.
 Emotions are fickle.
 They can change.
 There is wisdom in avoiding making major decisions when you’re experiencing strong emotions.

 Be careful of the decisions you make when you’re tired, joyful, excited, sad, disappointed, overwhelmed, angry or experiencing strong emotions.
 Otherwise, you may make wrong decisions.
 Don’t allow your emotions to becloud or override your sense of reason or judgment.
 Don’t allow your emotions have the better part of you.

-1 Chronicles 11:6 says, “David had said to his troops, ‘Whoever leads the attack against the Jebusites will become the commander of my armies!’
-And Joab, the son of David’s sister Zeruiah, led the attack, so he became the commander of David’s armies” (New Living Translation).
+1 Chronicles 11:6 says, “David had said to his troops, ‘Whoever is first to attack the Jebusites will become the commander of my armies!’
+And Joab, the son of David’s sister Zeruiah, was first to attack, so he became the commander of David’s armies” (New Living Translation).